 At Baylor University, students may enroll in only one degree program.
 Because the School of Music offers two professional degrees, the Bachelor of Music degree (BM) and the Bachelor of Music Education degree (BME) it is not possible for a student enrolled in one of these degree programs to also enroll in another degree program offered by the university, such as the BA, BS, BBA, BSE, BSCS, etc.

 What about solo performance opportunities?

 Opportunities for solo performance are strongly encouraged and include weekly studio classes and departmental recitals which provide a format for students to present single works.
 Convocations showcase superior student performers in recitals attended by the entire School of Music student body.
 In their Junior and Senior Recitals, performance majors present partial and entire concert programs, respectively.
 Special Recitals are often presented by ambitious students in addition to the degree requirement recitals.
 Master Classes with guest artists are held every year as well.

 Will I have access to faculty members who can assist me in my professional development?

 From the time you enter the Baylor University School of Music, you will be able to confer with full-time faculty members.
-The faculty will help you develop a plan for each upcoming semester during a School of Music Advisement period that precedes pre-registration for each semester.
+All msuic majors will study one-on-one each week with a faculty member.
+Faculty advisors will help develop a plan for each upcoming semester during a School of Music advisement period that precedes pre-registration.
 Members of the faculty are also available by appointment to counsel and advise you throughout the semester when you have questions.